CyVerse-learning-materials/container_camp_workshop_2018/getting_started/agenda.rst

 Agenda
 ------

-These are the schedule and classroom materials for the Container camp workshop at University of Arizona, which will run from March 7th to March 9th, 2018.
+These are the schedule and classroom materials for the Container camp workshop at The University of Arizona, which will run from March 7th to 9th, 2018.

 This workshop runs under a `Code of Conduct <../getting_started/main.html>`_.
 Please respect it and be excellent to each other!